-Vegan-friendly, gluten-free, and Paleo, this healthy cauliflower stuffing is going to get you in the mood for fall.
-It has all the yummy flavors of traditional Thanksgiving stuffing, but it's made from almost all veggies, making it a lot more healthy.
-And though you should definitely keep this recipe from Food Faith Fitness handy when the holiday sneaks up on us, it's also just a delicious side dish to accompany your weeknight mains.
+Vegan-friendly, gluten-free, and Paleo, this healthy cauliflower stuffing is going to get you in the mood for fall (even if it's the dead of summer or any other season for that matter).
+It has all the yummy flavors of traditional stuffing, but it's made from almost all veggies, making it a lot more healthy.
+And though you should definitely keep this recipe from Food Faith Fitness handy when the holidays sneak up, it's also just a delicious side dish to accompany your weeknight mains.

 Warm Cauliflower and Dukkah Salad

 If you want a filling, warm salad that won't leave you hangry, try this pistachio and cauliflower recipe from The First Mess.
-You just roast the cauliflower florets with some olive oil, salt, and pepper.
-Once they're golden-brown, you throw them in a saucepan to sauté with some garlic and lemon juice.
+All you have to do is just roast the florets with some olive oil, salt, and pepper.
+Once they're golden-brown, throw them in a saucepan to sauté with some garlic and lemon juice.
 Next up, make the dukkah, which is basically just ground up pistachios with coriander, cumin, sesame, and chili.
-For the salad, add sliced nectarines, avocado, and mind.
+For the salad, add sliced nectarines and avocado.

 Cauliflower Fried Rice

-Next time you're having some serious cravings for fried rice but you still want to be healthy, try this recipe from A Couple Cooks.
+Next time you have serious cravings for fried rice, but you still want to be healthy, try this recipe from A Couple Cooks.
 It's vegetarian and gluten-free, but you'll want in on this regardless of whether you have any dietary restrictions or not.
 It's full of healthy ingredients like protein-rich cashews and edamame, ginger, green onions, garlic, carrots, and, of course, cauliflower.

 Buffalo Roasted Cauliflower

-Inspired by buffalo chicken wings, these buffalo roasted cauliflower florets from Salt and Wind are a serious crowd-pleaser.
+Inspired by buffalo chicken wings, these buffalo-roasted cauliflower florets from Salt & Wind are a real crowd-pleaser.
 Serve them up with the blue cheese dip to balance out the extra kick of spice.
 This yummy appetizer dip only requires about 10 minutes of your hands-on time, too, so you won't have to spend too much time in the kitchen.

 Cauliflower Shawarma Wraps